 Finn Lough

 • Finn Lough is a collection of futuristic domes, suites, and villas set within an ancient woodland.
-Each room is designed to enjoy nature with glass ceilings to stargaze from and a rolltop bath overlooking the forest.
+Each room is designed to enjoy nature, with glass ceilings to stargaze from and a roll-top bath overlooking the forest.
 There's a Slow Food restaurant and a unique spa experience.
 The perfect hideaway for some R&R.

-For a boutique
+For a boutique base

 • The Dean Galway is a boutique hotel in the heart of Galway.
 Rooms pop with colour and cool touches such as turntables, coffee machines, and mini SMEGs.
 There's an outdoor pool, a rooftop restaurant and cocktail bar, as well as a snug pub and an American eatery.
 All you need for a fun city stay.